 Product Report Card does aim to provide honesty to and from members so it’s not going to be the type of site where you can manipulate or fake your reviews just to make extra cash.
 This is good for the company itself because it gives it more trust value from it’s users.

-Can you make a lot or little with this site?
+Can you make a lot or little with Product Report Card?

-After I clicked through, I saw it was a focus group which last for several days and then it reminded me of MY previous experiences with these sites and that indeed the only places where you’d ever make good money was with the focus group surveys.
+After I clicked through, I saw it was a focus group which last for several days and then it reminded me of my previous experiences with paid online surveys with these sites and that indeed the only places where you’d ever make good money was with the focus group surveys.
 Everything else was very little.

 So to answer the question, for most cases, you’ll make very little with this site.
 The good news however is that there is only a $25 requirement you need to meet before you can withdraw your money and from what I’ve researched, I have yet to find a complaint on this company.
 So if you’ve got nothing better to do, I guess that may be the only reason you’d want to get involved with this place.

 The process to sign up with Product Report Card is quite long: